 Graham Wilson, Business Architect, Robinson Ryan

-Graham will be speaking at the IRM UK Enterprise Architecture & Business Process Management Conference Europe 21-24 October 2019, London on the subject, ‘Emily’s Rebellion – Getting Cosy With Product Managers and Service Designers‘
+Graham spoke at the IRM UK Enterprise Architecture & Business Process Management Conference Europe 21-24 October 2019, London on the subject, ‘Emily’s Rebellion – Getting Cosy With Product Managers and Service Designers‘

 This article was previously published here.

 Taking a life events approach is a key process for enabling government that’s easy to deal with, which is a strategic priority of the Digital Transformation Strategy.

 We quickly found that we needed a standardised way to map life event journeys so that all our life event maps have a similar structure and use a common language.